-This guide to bicycle touring shoes is designed to help you choose the best cycling shoes for your next trip.
+This guide to bicycle touring shoes is designed to help you choose the best bike touring shoes for your next trip.
 Find out about SPD shoes for touring, whether regular travel shoes are suitable for a bike tour, and just how many shoes you really need!

 How Many Shoes Do You Need?